 We'll discuss all of these issues below.

-You may also want to consider getting a fiance visa and having your wedding in the U.S. See Get Married Abroad or Bring Your Foreign Fiance To The U.S.?
+You might also want to consider getting a fiance (K-1) visa and having your wedding in the U.S. See Get Married Abroad or Bring Your Foreign Fiance To The U.S.?

 To find out the exact requirement of the country of your intended marriage, your best resource is that country's embassy or consulate in the United States.
-See the Web Sites of Foreign Embassies in the U.S. page of the U.S. State Department's website for their contact information.
+The U.S. State Department's website provides contact information.

 In order for the U.S. petitioner to succeed in sponsoring the immigrant, he or she will need to show sufficient financial resources to support that person at or above 125% of the income levels set by the U.S. Poverty Guidelines (issued annually).
 The petitioner will, as part of proving this, need to fill out an Affidavit of Support on USCIS Form I-864.

 One of the requirements for filling out this form is that the sponsor reside in the United States or a U.S. territory or possession.
 If part of the reason that you are getting married outside of the U.S. is that the petitioner already lives there, you need to look closely at this requirement.
 At a minimum, the sponsor will have to return to the U.S. by the time the Form I-864 is submitted (which might happen in the middle of the process, by mail; or at the final visa interview at an overseas U.S. consulate).

 Also, the sponsor will have to prove that he or she is actually living in the United States.
 U.S. immigration authorities will want to see evidence of where the sponsor lives (perhaps in the form of an apartment lease or mortgage), where he or she is working, and so on.